SecretPlus/discord-gemini-auto-message-/README.md

-# test Get your discord token:
+#  Get your discord token:

 first Login your discord account
 Go to developer mode (F12)